female model poses guide featured image

 girl lifting her b&w coat with right hand

-One of the golden rules of female model poses.
+One of the golden rules of female model poses is to ensure a small space between your arms and your body.
 Pinning your arms on your body highlights them and makes you appear uncomfortable.
-Ensure there’s a small space between your arms and your body.

 female sitting with relaxed fingers on a chair

-When doing female model poses – If your fingers are not relaxed during the shoot, you’ll feel tense.
+If your fingers are not relaxed during the shoot when doing female model poses, you’ll feel tense.
 You can shake your hands before the shoot to ease the tension.

 female model looking away from camera side shot